Skip to main content

 1. Capability Tokens

 Apps receive a capability token from the Synheart Platform during registration.
-Token Structure (JWT):
+Token Structure (CapabilityToken):

 {